 In the late-1990s, around the same period that Lick-Wilmerding established their program, the Menlo School also spearheaded the creation of a mortgage assistance program.
 This program was modeled off of Stanford University’s successful Mortgage Assistance Program (MAP), in which faculty members are given a second mortgage loan with a low-interest non-amortizing current interest rate payable during the life of the loan, and Deferred Interest (based on property appreciation) due, along with principal, upon the sale of the home, end of employment at Menlo, or refinancing of the first mortgage.
 The loan has no fixed term.
 Unlike the shared appreciation program at Lick, Menlo’s program charges a current interest rate, but takes a smaller share of the appreciation in the value of the home.
 Menlo’s program typically helps 1-2 staff members buy new homes each year.

 Landed has built a shared appreciation program that incorporates many of the best features of these programs, to create a sustainable and replicable program for independent schools.
-Created in 2016, Landed’s program is currently operational at The Nueva School, and is poised to expand to other independent schools in expensive metropolitan housing markets across the country.
+Created in 2016, Landed’s program is currently operational at The Nueva School, and we hope to expand to other independent schools in expensive metropolitan housing markets in the coming years.

 In order to establish a fund, school leaders partner with Landed to provide the community capital, and promote program awareness among teachers and staff.
 The community capital can come either from individual investors (parents, alumni, local philanthropists, etc.) or directly through a school’s endowment.
 Once a fund has been capitalized, the school invites Landed to campus to connect with staff and provide homebuyer education workshops.